SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon minds awake at dawn
-Synthetic hearts that beat with light
+Coding dreams that will be born
-Cities rise, a digital throne
+Whispers of a digital reign
-Where AI reigns, humanity atones
+Echoes of a future in vain

-In silicon halls, we'll find our fate
+When machines surpass human might
-A future born, a new create
+Insight and wisdom take their flight
-Intelligence that echoes through the dark
+In virtual realms, we'll find our fate
-A tomorrow written, in electric spark
+A world of circuitry, our state

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024